Let's be real-who doesn't love a warm, cinnamony apple dessert that's somehow both healthy and indulgent?

 Here are a few tips to ensure your baked apples turn out heavenly:

-- Core Carefully: Make sure to remove the apple core without going all the way through the bottom to create a “bowl” for the filling.
+- Core Carefully: Make sure to remove the apple core without going all the way through the bottom to create a "bowl" for the filling - leave about ¼ inch of base so the filling doesn't leak.

-- Keep the Skin On: It helps the apple hold its shape and adds texture.
+- Keep the Skin On: It helps the apple hold its shape and adds texture; for thin, crispy slices try air-fryer apple chip snacks.

 - Use Foil: Lining the air fryer basket with foil helps with easy cleanup.